 3. Document Approval

 You’ve got this template to get all your project documents in one place and track them, which is great.
 It’s helpful.
 But imagine this document wasn’t a standalone and static one, but something that lived in your project management software.
-Well, you don’t have to imagine any more.
-With ProjectManager.com you can take what is essential a project checklist and turn it into so much more.
+Well, you don’t have to imagine anymore.
+With ProjectManager you can take what is essentially a project checklist and turn it into so much more.

-Better still, ProjectManager.com integrates with many other helpful applications to further ease the process of closing a project.
+Better still, ProjectManager integrates with many other helpful applications to further ease the process of closing a project.
 For example, in order to keep track of all the accounts that have invoiced over the lifecycle of the project, including any commissions, fees and bonuses, you can integrate an online invoicing tool.
-This helps not only pay your resources, but vendors, and helps build strong and long relationships.
+This helps not only pay your resources but vendors and helps build strong and long relationships.
 That makes for an even better foundation for your next project.

 Closing a project can be a complicated endeavor.
 There are many strands of the project that have to be collected and tied up in a neat knot before you can say the work is finally done.
 The free project closure template is a great start to managing that process, but you probably are going to want and educate yourself on the end phase of a project.

-With ProjectManager.com you get a cloud-based program to take your project management online and make it more collaborative with team members and stakeholders alike.
-Our software repeatedly is ranked #1 for project management applications by Garnter’s GetApp.
+With ProjectManager you get a cloud-based program to take your project management online and make it more collaborative with team members and stakeholders alike.
+Our software repeatedly is ranked #1 for project management applications by Gartner’s GetApp.

-See for yourself why everyone who is leading a project, whether big or small, is saying that ProjectManager.com is making their job easier and helping them be more productive and efficient when leading a project.
-Visit ProjectManager.com to try out the software free with a 30-day trial, and let us know what you think!
+See for yourself why everyone who is leading a project, whether big or small, is saying that ProjectManager is making their job easier and helping them be more productive and efficient when leading a project.
+Visit ProjectManager to try out the software free with a 30-day trial, and let us know what you think!